 How to Get Started in Voice Over: A General Guide, with Resources & Links

-It’s absolutely the most common question I [and other full-time voice actors] get asked: “How do I get started in voice over?”
 Below, you’ll find a description of the process, some best practices, and links to some of the best coaches & classes in the industry.

 This list is by no means exhaustive, either: the more you ask around, the more info you’ll find.
 Overall, the voiceover community is a pretty tight-knit and very supportive collective of business-minded actors, and we all do our best to look out for each other and new talent — after all, we all had to start somewhere, too.

 Lastly… full disclosure: I am not a voice over coach.
 I am happy to coach you [or anyone else] on how to begin and grow your voice over business, but as far as technique and voice development, there are far better coaches out there than I — and you’ll find them through some of the links below.
 And if you need an extra hand, just ask.
+I got you.

 That all said… let’s get started!